galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 Low quality cells and genes are sometimes caught at the preprocessing stage and removed, but sometimes more filtering is required to remove unwanted noise from the data.

-A gene that has a low number of total counts across multiple cells might be differentially expressed across those cells (e.g. 1 count in CellA, and 10 counts in CellB, yielding a fold change of 10) but would not neccasarily be significant compared to a gene that has more total counts across cells (e.g. 100 counts in cellA, and 1000 counts in CellB, also yielding a fold change 10).
+A gene that has a low number of total counts across multiple cells might be differentially expressed across those cells (e.g. 1 count in CellA, and 10 counts in CellB, yielding a fold change of 10) but would not necessarily be significant compared to a gene that has more total counts across cells (e.g. 100 counts in cellA, and 1000 counts in CellB, also yielding a fold change 10).

-We can refine filtering thresholds by examining how much a histogram of our plots change before and after filtering using standard parameters
+We can refine filtering thresholds by examining how much a histogram of our plots change before and after filtering using standard parameters.

 > ### {% icon hands_on %} Hands-on: Unique Cell Types
 >